blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ===========================================
 ``./komodod -ac_name=4REWDECENDPERC -ac_supply=70000 -ac_reward=700000000 -ac_decay=80000000 -ac_end=10000 -ac_perc=1000000 -ac_pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392``

-70000 coin premine

-7 coin block reward

-Block reward ends at block 10000.

-``ac_decay`` has no effect without ``ac_halving`` and ``ac_reward`` both set.

-Pubkey address receives .07 coin for every mined block.(an additional 1% of block reward)

-Pubkey address receives an additional 1% for every transaction made on the chain.
-For example, if a transaction sends 100 coins, an additional 1 coins are created and sent to the pubkey address.
+A 70000-coin pre-mine, with a 7-coin block reward, and the block reward ends at block 10000.
+The pubkey address receives .07-coin for every mined block. (an additional 1% above the block reward).
+The pubkey address receives an additional 1% for every transaction made on the chain.
+For example, if a transaction sends 100 coins, an additional 1 coin is created and sent to the pubkey address.

+For ``ac_decay`` to have an effect, both ``ac_halving`` and ``ac_reward`` must be set.

 ``ac_perc`` chains are currently incompatible with z-nomp.
 The coinbase transaction vout type must be ``pubkey`` as opposed to ``pubkeyhash``.